 Additionally, the across-the-board improvement was shown in the team’s ability to secure the football and generate turnovers.
 In 2010, Detroit registered 29 takeaways and 25 giveaways for a +4 turnover margin and had a difference of +22 in turnover margin when comparing the past two seasons—the biggest improvement in the NFL.

 The Lions were the most improved team in terms of giveaways as well, as they gave the ball away 16 less times than they did in 2009.
 Among the team’s giveaways, 16 occurred via interception, an improvement of 16 picks from the year before (32 in 2009).
 They were the second-most improved club in terms of throwing interceptions and were one of only two teams to throw at least 10 interceptions less than the year before.
 They accomplished that while starting three different quarterbacks.

-As the Titans’ defensive coordinator since 2001, Schwartz’s defensive unit held firm in two major categories that factored significantly in the team’s overall success; rushing defense and third down conversion.
-From 2001-08, Tennessee ranks fifth in rushing yards allowed per game (103.5) and sixth in third down conversion (36.1).
-Through 2008, the Titans allowed just nine rushers over 100 yards through 64 home games.
+As the Titans’ defensive coordinator from 2001-08, Schwartz’s defensive unit held firm in two major categories that factored significantly in the team’s overall success; rushing defense and third down conversion.
+In those eight seasons, Tennessee ranked fifth in rushing yards allowed per game (103.5) and sixth in third down conversion (36.1).
+The Titans allowed just nine rushers over 100 yards in 64 home games.